Tafika Camp

 John Coppinger loves to jog and is often seen riding around on his bike.
 Those in need of a little exercise are more than welcome to join him on a wildlife-rich bike safari.

-Tafika is the starting point for a several-day walking tour with overnight stays in two of the Coppinger's bush camps (Crocodile Camp and Chikoko Tree Camp).
+Tafika is the starting point for a several-day walking tour with overnight stays in two of the Coppinger's bush camps (Big Lagoon Camp and Chikoko Tree Camp).
 The transfer from Tafika Camp to the Trails Camps is planned as a morning activity.
 Guests cross the nearby Luangwa River before embarking upon a relatively easy walk through the landscape, while the guide explains interesting facts about the surrounding flora and fauna.
-The camp is reached around 10 am and encounters with large game are possible.
+The camp is reached around 11 am and encounters with large game are possible.

 Tafika Camp on the map